folio-org/docs/content/en/docs/Platform essentials/Permissions/_index.md

 FOLIO permissions can be either "visible" or "invisible."

 Permissions that you see in the Users app or in Settings > Users > Permission sets are **visible** permissions.
 Developers create visible permissions by defining a group of very granular, specific permissions that when put together provide a specific function.
-They have a friendly display name that helps explain what the permission allows a FOLIO user to do.
+They have a friendly name that helps explain what the permission allows a FOLIO user to do.

 **Invisible** permissions do not appear in the Users app by default.
 They are created by developers in a backend module and are not intended to be assigned directly to users.
 Usually, they are very granular, and control one particular action - such as the ability to view one specific type of record in an app.
 They have less friendly display names such as “addresstypes collection get.”